Let's start this guide with some YouTube facts by Omnicore:

 How to Get 1000 Subscribers on YouTube fast?

 There is no clear-cut answer here, but the word “subscribe” implies consistency in thematology and delivery.
-Posting video content on a consistent basis and making it revolve around a specific niche will definitely attract people, as long as your content is engaging.
+Posting video content consistently and making it revolve around a specific niche will attract people, as long as your content is engaging.

-Avoid sudden, incoherent changes of the theme by any means.
+Avoid sudden, incoherent changes in the theme by any means.

 Most importantly, visualize your audience and try to make videos for them, not for you.